 BLACK: Communications, Branding and Interiors.

-Design Sojourn: Design Strategy, Ethnographic Research and Industrial Design.
+Design Sojourn: Business Innovation (Design Thinking), Ethnographic Research and Experience Design (UI/UX, Industrial Design.)

 METHODOLOGY: Design Master Classes that pushes the practice of design to the next level.